 Scripture has primacy over church practice, tradition and history.
-There is no doubt that after the apostolic era of the first century or so the church drifted away from many scriptural foundations.
+There is no doubt that, after the apostolic era of the 1st century or so, the church drifted away from many Scriptural foundations.
 Some of these foundations were only restored centuries later.
-For example: adult baptism, baptism in the Holy Spirit, the priesthood of all believers, salvation by faith alone, etc. The absence of such doctrines from most of the church during those centuries is not an argument against the importance of such doctrines but rather an indictment on the state of the church.
+Some examples include adult baptism, baptism in the Holy Spirit, the priesthood of all believers, salvation by faith alone, etc. The absence of such doctrines from most of the church during those centuries is not an argument against the importance of such doctrines, but rather an indictment of the state of the church.
 The same can be said of the role of the apostolic.
-The lack of understanding around this vital office within the church has served rather to emphasize its importance in promoting a healthy church, as we will see.
+The lack of understanding around this vital office within the church has served to emphasise its importance in promoting a healthy church, as we will see.

 It is possible to see the existence and role of apostles throughout church history, even if the term “apostle” was not always used or properly understood.
-In order to recognize the influence of these apostles it may be helpful to briefly describe what the role of an apostle is, as it is outlined in Scripture.
+In order to recognise the influence of these apostles, it may be helpful to briefly describe what the role of an apostle is, as outlined in Scripture.
 Apostles ensure that local churches are building on the foundation of Christ (Ephesians 2:20).
 They do this by assessing whether or not churches are lining up with the truth revealed in Scripture, both in their teaching and in their practice.
 We see the practical outworking of this in Scripture in the letters that the apostles addressed to the local churches.
-In each one they are bringing correction to the “building” that local elders are doing, thus ensuring that the house being built is according to the biblical specification.
+In each one, they are bringing correction to the “building” that local elders are doing, thus ensuring that the house is being built according to the biblical specification.

-Throughout history, individuals and movements have arisen that have carried the true gospel (to a greater or lesser degree) and have fought against false doctrine and false practices.
-These men endeavoured to build the church on the foundation of Christ and in accordance with Scripture, sometimes at the cost of their lives.
-Although the leaders of such movements were imperfect in their lifestyles and doctrines (as are all men, including the original apostles) we can easily recognise them as apostolic voices of their time.
+Throughout history, individuals and movements have arisen which have carried the true gospel (to a greater or lesser degree) and have fought against false doctrine and false practices.
+These men endeavoured to build the church on the foundation of Christ and in line with Scripture, sometimes at the cost of their lives.
+Although the leaders of such movements were imperfect in their lifestyles and doctrines (as are all men, including the original apostles), we can easily recognise them as the apostolic voices of their time.

 In an attempt to identify who the true apostles were, Iranaeus made lists of the succession of the leaders of the most significant churches, including Rome.
-Unfortunately, this lead to the doctrine of apostolic succession whereby the Pope laid claim to be a direct spiritual successor to Peter.
-Whilst Protestants would reject this thinking it is interesting that the Catholic Church has always believed in the existence and need for an apostle, embodied in the Pope.
+Unfortunately, this led to the doctrine of apostolic succession, whereby the Pope laid claim to be a direct spiritual successor to Peter.
+Whilst Protestants would reject this thinking, it is interesting that the Catholic Church has always believed in the existence of and need for an apostle, embodied in the Pope.

 Once Constantine made the church an organ of state, the lines between church and state became blurred.
-Secular and spiritual offices overlapped and the church began to be ruled not in line with Scripture, but in a manner which reflected the way in which the Roman Empire was ruled.
-This led to the primacy of the bishop of Rome who later claimed the title of Pope.
-Once the church failed to recognise true apostolic gifts she drifted into unbiblical practices of government and then quickly into doctrinal error.
+Secular and spiritual offices overlapped and the church began to be ruled not according to Scripture, but in a manner which reflected the way in which the Roman Empire was being ruled.
+This led to the primacy of the bishop of Rome, who later claimed the title of Pope.
+Once the church failed to recognise true apostolic gifts, she drifted into unbiblical practices of government and then quickly into doctrinal error.

 There were always those who fought for truth.
-For example – Northern Italy and Southern France were a breeding ground for good scriptural teaching during the early centuries.
-The diocese of Milan was independent of the bishop of Rome until the 11th Century.
-Such men as Ambrosius, Rufinus, Laurentius attempted to build the churches over which they had influence according to Scripture.
-Claudius in the 9th Century opposed the pope saying, “he could only call himself apostolic who kept the apostolic teaching”.
+For example, Northern Italy and Southern France were a breeding ground for good Scriptural teaching during the early centuries, and the diocese of Milan was independent of the bishop of Rome until the 11th Century.
+Such men as Ambrosius, Rufinus and Laurentius attempted to build the churches over which they had influence according to Scripture.
+Claudius of the 9th Century opposed the Pope, saying, “..he could only call himself apostolic who kept the apostolic teaching”.

-However, whilst these men, and many others, fought for reform within the church they were, on the whole, unsuccessful in spreading their beliefs outside their immediate spheres of influence – a principle we see in Paul’s writings where he talks about his own field of influence.
+However, whilst these and many other men fought for reform within the church, on the whole they were unsuccessful in spreading their beliefs outside of their immediate spheres of influence – a principle we see in Paul’s writings where he talks about his own field of influence.

 Groups outside of the Catholic Church also rose up from time to time, including the Waldenses, led by Peter Waldo in the 12th Century.
-Though they were persecuted by the church and are little known today, they had a profound influence in Southern Europe and then into France and Eastern Europe where they influenced the atmosphere in which the Reformation would begin.
+Though they were persecuted by the church and are little known today, they had a profound impact in Southern Europe, and then into France and Eastern Europe, where they influenced the atmosphere in which the Reformation would begin.

-Subsequent to this arose men such as John Wycliffe (the “Morning-star of the English reformation”) who in turn was a profound influence on John Hus.
-Hus was martyred by the Catholic Church for his teachings and it was he who prophesied the coming of another 100 years later who would complete the work that he could not.
+Subsequent to this, men such as John Wycliffe (the “Morning-star of the English reformation”) arose, who had a profound influence on John Hus.
+Hus was martyred by the Catholic Church for his teachings and it was he who prophesied the coming of another man 100 years later who would complete the work that he could not.
 This was to be Martin Luther.

 The many influences of the Reformation such as Luther, Calvin, Zwingli and others brought the church into greater health and restored essential doctrines that had been forsaken.